Active: Fourth Circuit appeal challenges agency’s attempt to avoid court

 This has left Jake’s in legal limbo.
 The company is sitting on over $2 million of fireworks it can’t sell because the CPSC says they’re banned.
 Yet, Jake’s cannot challenge the CPSC’s determination that they’re banned because the CPSC says its determination isn’t “final”; nor does Jake’s have any means for making it so.

-Agencies’ bullying people into action through informal threats are unfortunately all-too-common due process failures within government agencies.
-They’re also unconstitutional.
+It is all-too-common for agencies to bully people through informal threats and notices.
+It’s one of the most pernicious due process failures within government agencies.
+It’s also unconstitutional.
 A unanimous Supreme Court said in PLF’s wins in Sackett I and again in Hawkes that government agencies can’t issue determinations that spell out punishment and then claim such decisions aren’t “final.”

 The CPSC’s treatment of Jake’s is no exception.
 If Jake’s were to sell the disputed fireworks, the agency could use the supposedly non-final notices as evidence of willful violations and hit Jake’s with even-more-severe penalties.
 In this case, the CPSC’s explicit determination that Jake’s fireworks “are banned hazardous substances” and the agency’s demand that Jake’s destroy its fireworks constitute a clear, final agency action that Jake’s should be allowed to challenge in court.